 This year’s main concert (7pm, Saturday 27 April in Kilfenora Hall) features Frankie Gavin and his celebrated Roaring 20s Irish Orchestra.
 The concert will be opened by this year’s winner of an award from the Meitheal Summer School to play at the Kilfenora Trad Festival – Naoise Kettle.
 See below for notes on the performers.
 Tickets for the concert are €20 and available in advance online by clicking here, or can be bought at Custy’s Music Shop Ennis or any of the pubs in Kilfenora – Linnanes, Nagles and Vaughans.
+(Book tickets here)

 Throughout his musical career Frankie Gavin has been fascinated and inspired by the music of legendary Irish musicians who emigrated to America in the early part of the twentieth century -giants such as James Morrison, Paddy Killoran and The Flanagan Brothers, whose family left Waterford for New York in 1911.
 Seventy years later, the 1981 De Dannan album Star-Spangled Molly, which included the band’s hit version of the original Flanagan Brothers’ song My Irish Molly-O, reawakened Irish interest in the music of this era.